viraatdas/BitGrok/README.md

 Grok inspired model using ternary {-1, 0, 1} weights

+## What?

+1. Grok inspired model using ternary weights

 ## Inspiration

 1. [The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits](https://arxiv.org/abs/2402.17764)